jlimadev/aws-certification-cloud-practitioner-notes/notes/other-services/README.md

 Is a managed Desktop as a Service (DaaS).
 It is a solution to easily provision Windows/Linux desktops.

+Amazon WorkSpaces is a fully managed, secure cloud desktop service.
+You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.

 - It is great to eliminate the management of on-premises VDI (Virtual Desktop Infrastructure)
 - Fast and Scalable
 - Secure data (KMS integration)